Blog Post 9/13/2016

 It first set out to appease the masses by listing off members of its ministers.… Read the rest here

 March 15, 1917 signifies the end of the Russian Tsarist autocracy.
 After continued pressure from Russian citizens demanding change and a grim international and domestic environment, Nicholas II was forced to abdicate his throne.
 A series of events and proven inadequacies of the Tsar made the end of his rule inevitable.
-The Dumas, or representative assemblies, attempted to coerce Nicholas II into allowing them greater responsibility in managing the war effort, to which Nicholas II replied, “I shall maintain the principle of autocracy just as firmly and unflinchingly as it was preserved by my dead father.”
-It was only a short time before he proved he was not unflinching, and failed the autocracy miserably – by ending it.… Read the rest here
+The Dumas, or representative assemblies, attempted to coerce Nicholas II into allowing them greater responsibility in managing the war effort, to which Nicholas II replied, “I shall maintain the principle of autocracy just as firmly and unflinchingly as it was preserved by my dead father.”… Read the rest here

 On March 25th, 1917 the Russian monarchy waved a final white flag when Tsar Nicholas II abdicated his throne.
 He was given little choice; revolutionary mobs were practically on his doorstep, and with a war going on abroad lasting civil unrest at home would have made victory impossible.
 Therefore, Nicholas declared his reasoning to the people, stating “we have thought that we owed to our people the close union and organization of all its forces for the realization of a rapid victory”.… Read the rest here